 If you think you’re spending too much money on gambling this can affect your mental and financial well-being if left unchecked.
 To help you work out exactly how much of your income you spend on gambling we’ve created a handy Budget Calculator.

 This lets you enter your income streams as well as your monthly outgoings such as rent, bills and loan repayments, as well as how much you spend on gambling.

 We calculate these sums to show you what percentage of your income you spend on gambling and how much money you would have left over each month when all deductions have been taken from your income.

 If you’re not happy with how much you spend or how much you have left over, maybe consider using one of our handy tools to help you reduce your monthly gambling expenditure.

-Always gamble responsibly and remember, when the fun stops.
+Always gamble safely and remember, when the fun stops.
 Stop.
-Responsible gambling means you are having fun and feel in control of how you play.
+Safer gambling means you are having fun and feel in control of how you play.
 If your gambling is creating financial stress, anxiety, depression, or affecting your life in a negative way overall, then it may develop into a problem.

 — Paddy Power (@paddypower) July 23, 2020

 You can check out Paddy’s guide to sensible gambling, our 7 handy tools, and everything else you need to know about staying in control on our guide where there’s also information about, and links to, support organisations related to gambling.

 More information about safer gambling